 Adding a Chimpanzee Experience Into Your African Safari

 East Africa’s chimpanzees make a wonderful complement to the animals of the savannah.
 The experience is also a great way to interrupt an itinerary of game drives.
-If you’re seeking something truly unique on your African adventure, then talk to us about planning an intimate hour with the chimpanzees.
+If you’re seeking something truly unique on your African adventure, then talk to us about planning an intimate tour with the chimpanzees.